Move over, Heston. Now dozens of musicians are writing their own cookbooks. Tony Barrell reports

 THE SUNDAY TIMES, 2012

-Paul Young serves up mouthwatering meals such as Portuguese fish stew.
+Paul Young serves up mouthwatering meals such as Portuguese fish stew and New Orleans bread pudding.
 These days, wherever he leaves his spatula, that’s his home

 The Paul Young and Smash Mouth cookbooks share a theme: rock’n’rollers tour a lot, and they can discover some delicious dishes along the way.
 In his book, Young – who has already shown his prowess on Celebrity MasterChef and Hell’s Kitchen – serves up mouthwatering meals such as Portuguese fish stew and New Orleans bread pudding.
 These days, wherever he leaves his spatula, that’s his home.
 Smash Mouth’s selection is a bit more rock’n’roll, with hardcore recipes like “penne à la vodka” and “salt & pepper caramel doughnuts” from hip eateries across America, laced with cocktails and garnished with wild tales of life on the road.